mirasel/mongodb-expressjs-nodejs-tutorial/README.md

 # NodeJS ExpressJS MongoDB Basic tutorial

 This repository is actually a nodejs, expressjs and mongodb training tutorial made by myself.
 It covers very basic of those techonologies.
-From the raw coding with nodejs to coading with expressjs, I tried to cover everything we need to build a very simple project.
+From the raw coding with nodejs to coding with expressjs, I tried to cover everything we need to build a very simple project.

 In this repo we can learn the followings: